Upgrading a Database

 When a maintenance job is scheduled, email notifications are sent to:

-• Organization Owners where one or more clusters in their organization is scheduled for maintenance.
+• Organization Owners where one or more databases in their organization is scheduled for maintenance.

-• Project Owners and Project managers where at least one cluster on a project they have access to is scheduled for maintenance.
+• Project Owners and Project managers where at least one database on a project they have access to is scheduled for maintenance.

-You can review all scheduled maintenance jobs on the Activity tab that have run on the cluster.
+You can review all scheduled maintenance jobs that have run on the database.
 For more information, see Activity Log.

 You can reschedule the target start time for an individual maintenance job or choose to run the maintenance job immediately.
 However, maintenance jobs cannot be deferred indefinitely because each maintenance job has a latest possible upgrade date.